tigerfarm/tigtaskrouterworker/README.md

 --------------------------------------------------------------------------------

-## Steps to Implement
+## Steps to Implement a TaskRouter Workflow System

 1. Configure your TaskRouter Workspace.
 2. Create a Studio flow to put incoming callers into the TaskRouter queue.
 3. Configure your Twilio phone number to use the Studio flow.
-4. Deploy this application and set the environment variables.
+4. Deploy a TaskRouter Worker application and set the environment variables.
 5. Test.

 The instructions are located at the following GitHub repository URL: